lietsel-jones/gp2-data-dictionary/README.md

 # GP2 clinical data dictionary repository
 Welcome to the GP2 clinical data dictionary repository!
 This repo is the central, version-controlled source for GP2’s data dictionary.
-It helps researchers and collaborators keep variables consistent, document updates transparently, and make sure everyone uses the GP2 standard format for clinical data.
+It helps researchers and collaborators keep variables consistent, document updates transparently, and make sure everyone uses and references the most up-to-date GP2 standard format for clinical data.

 ## What's incuded?
 You will find a .csv that can be browsed, downloaded for use in scripts/analysis, or you can make requests for additions!

+## How to view the data dictionary
+If you are solely interested in browsing the items to determine what modalities and variables are captured in GP2 clinical datasets, directly click on the .csv file in this repo.
+It will show a preview of the data dictionary and there is also an option to download the file directly!
+This is a useful resource if you are a site/data manager or PI interested in preparing clinical data for transfer to GP2.

 ## How you can contribute
-We welcome contributions!
-There are two main ways to suggest changes:
+We welcome contributions if you are interested in suggesting changes or additions to the GP2 data dictionary!
+There are two main ways to suggest changes or updates to the document in this repository:
 1. Open an issue
 *  Report missing variables
 *  Suggest new terms or metadata